cblgh/rotonde-choo/README.md

    ```
  * And you're done, time to start using it
 ## Tips
- * To write a message, just click in the box with the > and write something, and it will be published to your portal.
+ * To write a message, click in the console > and write something.
+Press enter to published to your portal.
  * If you want people to follow you, share your archive url (if you set it with /endpoint https://yourarchive-username.hashbase.io it will be in the top right corner of Rotonde, below the long id)
  * Click on @rotonde.domains within Rotonde to see the portals of others
  * Upload an avatar directly from your computer using `/set avatar /absolute/path/to/picture.png`